rmariani/doc-drafts/docs/hoon/sail.md

 right after the tag name without a space.
 We separate different attributes of the same node by using `,`.

-Attributes can be used in two forms: short, which uses one line; and tall, which uses multiple lines, when a single line would not be practical.
+Attributes can be used in two forms: flat, which uses one line; and tall, which uses multiple lines, when a single line would not be practical.
+Flat forms and flat forms are two syntaxes of semantically equivalent expressions.

 #### Generic